Malots/FluentSpecification/README.md

 # FluentSpecification
 Validation specification package .NET CORE

-#Nuget
+#This package is host in Nuget with the name "Malots.FluentSpecification.Specification"
-This package is host in Nuget with the name "Malots.FluentSpecification.Specification" Choose the last version
+Choose the last version
 Command to install: